Niddrie - Essendon West

 The educational profile of Niddrie - Essendon West exceeds national averages, with above-average qualification levels and academic performance metrics

 Educational participation is high, with 29.8% of residents currently enrolled in formal education.
-This includes 9.1% in primary education, 8.9% in secondary education, and 6.3% pursuing tertiary education.
-The area has four schools with a combined enrollment of 3,211 students.
-It demonstrates above-average socio-educational conditions (ICSEA: 1060).
-Educational provision is split between two primary and two secondary institutions.
-As an education hub, the area offers 40.4 school places per 100 residents, significantly higher than the regional average of 24.1, attracting students from surrounding communities.
+This includes primary (9.1%), secondary (8.9%), and tertiary (6.3%) education.
+Niddrie-Essendon West has four schools with a combined enrollment of 3,211 students.
+The area's socio-educational conditions are above average, with an ICSEA score of 1060.
+Educational provision is conventional, split between two primary and two secondary institutions.
+The area functions as an education hub, with 40.4 school places per 100 residents – significantly higher than the regional average of 24.1 – attracting students from surrounding communities.

 Frequently Asked Questions - Education